ozwillo/ozwillo-doc/_includes/1-introduction.md

 <dl>
   <dt id="def-catalog">(Ozwillo's) catalog</dt>
   <dd>a database of all applications, instances and services.
-It is used internally by the Portal to display a user’s desktop, to browse the app store, etc.;</dd>
+It is used internally by the portal to display a user’s desktop, to browse the app store, etc.;</dd>
   <dt>(Ozwillo's) store</dt>
   <dd>a system that allows users to: find services that are publicly available and add them to their desktops, or find applications that are instantiable through provisioning.
 The store is the visible surface of the catalog;</dd>
   <dt id="def-store-entry">Store entry</dt>